 The unique anodized finish is the only one in the metals industry that satisfies each of the factors that must be considered when selecting a high-performance aluminum finish:

-2. Color Stability.
 Exterior anodic coatings provide good stability to ultraviolet rays, do not chip or peel, and are easily repeatable.
 Anodizing cannot peel off.
 The coating is actually part of the metal.
 Anodizing is unaffected by sunlight.
-All organic coatings will eventually fail due to exposure to ultra-violet light.
+All organic coatings will eventually fail due to exposure to ultraviolet light.

-6. Health and Safety.
 Anodizing is a safe process that is not harmful to human health.
-An anodized finish is chemically stable, will not decompose; is non-toxic; and is heat-resistant to the melting point of aluminum (1,221 degrees F.)
+An anodized finish is chemically stable, will not decompose, is non-toxic, and is heat-resistant to the melting point of aluminum (1,221 degrees F.)

 Since the anodizing process is a reinforcement of a naturally occurring oxide process, it is non-hazardous and produces no harmful or dangerous by-products.